MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/microsoft-help-viewer-sdk.md

 -   Add the topic ID.
 This is the string that is used by other topics to link to this topic.
 It is the Help Viewer ID for this topic.

--   For the TOC, add this topic’s parent node to define where this topic TOC node will appear.
+-   For the TOC, add this topic's parent node to define where this topic TOC node will appear.

--   For the TOC, add this topic’s node order.
+-   For the TOC, add this topic's node order.
 When the parent node has n number of children nodes, define in the order of child nodes this topic's location.
 For example, this topic is number 4 of 4 child topics.)

  Example metadata section: